 Directors are expected to attend Board meetings and Committee meetings on which they serve in order to best fulfill their responsibilities.
 Meeting materials are provided to the Board prior to a scheduled meeting.
 Directors are responsible for reviewing these materials in advance of the meetings.
 All Board members are expected to attend our Annual Meeting of Stockholders unless an emergency prevents them from doing so.
-All of our Directors attended the 2016 Annual Meeting of Stockholders.
+All of our Directors, serving at that time, attended the 2017 Annual Meeting of Stockholders.